-Headline - Checking for Storm Damage: How Innovations Have Fared By Ian Salisbury Drop Cap In the heady markets of recent years, fund companies rolled out lots of innovative new offerings.
+Headline - Checking for Storm Damage: How Innovations Have Fared By Ian Salisbury Drop Cap - In the heady markets of recent years, und companies rolled out lots of innovative new offerings.
 Now, with stock markets world-wide down amid concern that the U.S. is entering a serious recession, these innovations are facing their first real test.
-Some of these investment ideas could end up looking like the Internet-oriented funds that sprouted in 1999 and early 2000: symbols of excess in the waning days of a bull market.
+Some of these investment ideas could end up soline of these investional cooking like the Internet-oriented funds that sprouted in 1999 and early 2000: symbols of excess in the waning days of a bull market.
 Or the opposite could happen.
-Hedge funds-those largely unregular lated investment pools for the wealthy-cemented their popularity when they demonstrated their ability to earn profits in the steep hear market of 2000-2002.
-We decided to take a close look at some of the fund-industry innovations of recent years.
-Some play to Americans' growing desire to invest in emerging markets.
+Hedge funds-those largely unregulated investment pools for the wealthy-celated investment pools for the wealthy-cemented their popularity when they demonstrated their ability to earn profits in the steep bear market of 2000-2002.
+We decided to take a close look at some of the fund-industry innovations of recent years. cans' growing desire to invest in emerging markets.
 Some tap into small investors' urge to use the same hedgefund techniques as the rich.
 Others-target-date funds-are designed to protect investors from themselves, offering one-stop shopping that aims to eliminate all the worry about what to buy and when.
-Here are the categories we zeroed in on and what we found:
+Here are the categories we zeroed in on and what we found: BRIC FUNDS MARKETING PITCH: A number of firms have rolled out funds that focus on one or more of four emerging behemoths-Brazil, Russia, India and China.
+Soaring markets in recent years fueled investor interest in the BRIC countries: Brazil's benchmark stock-market index jumped 185% over the four years through Dec.
+31, while Russia's gained 304%, India's 247%, and China's 251%.
+At least two new India funds have been launched this year, on top of three last year, giving U.S. individuals who want to bet on India almost triple the number of options they had just two years ago.
+There are now 49 funds with Brazil, Russia, India or China, or some combination, in their name.
+Altogether they have \$33 billion under management, according to fund tracker Morningstar Inc. AVERAGE PERFORM-ANCE: BRIC funds have proved more volatile than other emergingmarkets investments.
+Overall, emerging-markets funds returned about 22% over the 12 months through April 30; in the first four months of this year they were down 4.26%.
+Funds that describe themselves as BRIC funds returned 27% over the past 12 months and were down 14% this year through April 30.
+(Fund returns through April 30 are preliminary.)
+Templeton BRIC Fund is down about 8.33% this year, but its lead manager, Mark Mobius, remains bullish.
+"The outlook for emerging equity markets in 2008 is good," he writes in an email.
+"We expect to end the year on a good note if current conditions continue," especially if commodity prices remain high and consumer spending remains strong in the BRIC countries.
+LESSONS LEARNED: Most individual investors are better off with a broadly diversified international Please turn to page R5 and set or White Space margin.